(All fields required)

 Visit the Crone Lab.

-Steven Crone, PhD, is an assistant professor in the Divisions of Neurosurgery and Developmental Biology.
-He received his BS (with honors) from The Pennsylvania State University in 1995.
+Steven Crone, PhD, is an assistant professor in the Division of Pediatric Neurosurgery within the UC Department of Surgery.
+He received his BS with honors from The Pennsylvania State University in 1995.
 He received his PhD from the University of California, San Diego while performing his thesis research at The Salk Institute for Biological Studies.

 His thesis research demonstrated that the ErbB2 receptor tyrosine kinase is essential for maintenance of the enteric nervous system and prevention of dilated cardiomyopathy.
 His research has important implications for the treatment of Hirschsprung’s disease, heart disease and ErbB2/Her2 dependent breast cancer.